 When cooking a very thick steak, it’s essential to choose the right cut of meat.
 The cut you select will greatly impact the taste and texture of the final result.
 Here are some popular cuts that work well for thick steaks:

-See also How long to cook turkey breasts
+See also How to cook squid adobo

 Ribeye: This cut comes from the rib portion of the cow, which is known for its tender and flavorful meat.
 Ribeye steaks are marbled with fat, which helps keep the meat juicy and enhances the taste.